 The Giant Mine Remediation Project’s primary goal is to protect human health and safety and the environment.
 To do so, the project is focused on the long-term containment and management of the stored underground arsenic trioxide waste, demolition, and removal of on-site buildings, water management and treatment, and the remediation of all surface areas including the tailings ponds at the Giant Mine site.

-As a result of their shared responsibilities for the Giant Mine site, Indigenous and Northern Affairs Canada (INAC) on behalf of the Government of Canada and the Government of the Northwest Territories (GNWT) are the Co-Proponents of the Giant Mine Remediation Project.
+As a result of their shared responsibilities for the Giant Mine site, Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) on behalf of the Government of Canada and the Government of the Northwest Territories (GNWT) are Co-Proponents of the Giant Mine Remediation Project.

-The Giant Mine Remediation Project is funded through the Federal Contaminated Sites Action Plan.
+The Giant Mine Remediation Project is currently funded through the Federal Contaminated Sites Action Plan.

 Giant Mine Remediation Project Team

 The Giant Mine Remediation Project Team involves staff from Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC), Public Services and Procurement Canada and the GNWT.

-Given that the Giant Mine site is subject to the jurisdictional authority of both the territorial and federal governments, a Cooperation Agreement Respecting the Giant Mine Remediation Project (March 15, 2005) established that INAC and the GNWT, as Co-Proponents, would implement a care and maintenance plan for the site that protects human health, public safety, and the environment.
-In 2015 the Cooperation Agreement Respecting the Giant Mine Remediation Project was renewed.
+Given that the Giant Mine site is subject to the jurisdictional authority of both the territorial and federal governments, a Cooperation Agreement Respecting the Giant Mine Remediation Project (March 15, 2005) established CIRNAC and the GNWT, as Co-Proponents, who would jointly implement a care and maintenance plan for the site that protects human health, public safety, and the environment.
+In 2015, the Cooperation Agreement Respecting the Giant Mine Remediation Project was renewed.
 The Cooperation Agreement also outlined the financial responsibilities of the federal and territorial governments regarding the site care and maintenance and the cost-sharing for surface remediation.
 CIRNAC is responsible for the management of the arsenic trioxide stored underground at the Giant Mine site.

 The Giant Mine Remediation Project Team consults with the public, First Nations, Metis, and various stakeholder organizations through a number of avenues including formal public meetings and presentations as well as regular meetings of the Giant Mine Working Group (GMWG).

 The Giant Mine Oversight Board has been invited to observe the work of the following Committees involved with the Giant Mine remediation process.

 Giant Mine Working Group (GMWG)